 Source Festival combines the forces of rising talents with established artists.
 Driven by creativity, collaboration and invention, artists from across the nation present 25 new works over three weeks.
 The relationships built here lay the path for the next generation of outstanding performing artists.

-- Eighteen 10-Minute Plays selected from over 500 submissions from across the country;
+- Eighteen 10-Minute Plays selected from hundreds of submissions from across the country;

-- Three Full-Length Plays by some of the country’s most inventive playwrights, and
+- Three Full-Length Plays by some of the country’s most inventive playwrights and selected from more than 120 submissions, and

 - Three Artistic Blind Dates in which artists from different creative disciplines collaborate over six months to create original work.